gaiaehr/gaiaehr/lib/Matcha/README.md

 ##MatchaModel Class:
 This class is the brain of the bi-directional microORM, this creates both models.
-The database table and columns also creates Sencha Model .js files dynamically.
-If you have already a Sencha Model (.js) file this class will create the database-table and it's columns, if you want to create or do dynamic Sencha Models on the fly don't worry, this class can create the Sencha Model (.js) file and also the database-table columns for you.
+The database table and columns and also creates Sencha Model (.js) files dynamically.

 ##History:
 Taking some ideas from different microORM's and full featured ORM's we bring you this cool Class.